The Assigned Servant

-The Assigned Servant is a 1911 Australian silent film about a convict who is transported to Van Diemen's Land.
+The Assigned Servant, or the Life Story of a Deported Convict is a 1911 Australian silent film about a convict who is transported to Van Diemen's Land.
 It was made by the husband-and-wife team of John and Agnes Gavin and is considered a lost film.

 Plot

 In England, Ralph Frawley is arrested for rabbit poaching and transported to Van Diemen's Land as a convict.
 He is assigned as a servant to a settler and falls in love with the daughter of the house.
 He marries her in secret but when this is revealed he is sent back to prison to serve the rest of his term.
 He escapes by a spectacular leap and swims to freedom.
 He turns to bushranging and robs the mail coach.
 He is saved by his aboriginal friend during a fight with police.
 After learning his wife has died he returns to England.